tenzir/.github/coding-style.md

   not use an explicit `get_` or `set_` prefix.
 Classes used to implement metaprogramming functions also should use verbs, e.g., `remove_const`.

-- All library macros should start with `VAST_` to avoid potential clashes with external libraries.
+- All library macros should start with `TENZIR_` to avoid potential clashes with external libraries.

 - Names of (i) classes/structs, (ii) functions, and (iii) enums should be